International Women’s Day Marketing – 7 Inspiring Ideas

 Practice diversity and inclusion

-The issue of lack of representation for women of color in feminist movements has been rising up for some time now.
+The issue of lack of representation for women of color in feminist movements has been rising for some time now.
 Hence, the current consumer base is consciously checking every brand campaign to see if they are actually inclusive.

 And even from a brand’s point of view, it is beneficial to take an inclusive approach.
 Every business has a diverse audience base where people from all communities, races, and genders interact with them.
 Why choose to represent and honor a few of them alone in a campaign?